slatedocs/slate/source/includes/_cb.md

 autoselect | String.
 Possible values 'N' or 'Y'.
 Default 'N'. citations | JSON Array.
 List of sites you require listings for.
 You can leave citations empty for auto selecting citations. remove-duplicates | String.
 Possible values 'N' or 'Y'.
 Default 'N'.
 Find and Remove Duplicate Listings aggregators | JSON Array.
 List of aggregators you require listings for.
-Possible values are ‘dataaxle’ formerly known as ‘infogroup’ (both supported), ‘factual’, ‘neustar’, and ‘foursquare’ for USA.
-For CAN ‘dataaxle’ (‘infogroup’), ‘factual’, and ‘foursquare’.
-The only possible values for non USA countries are ‘factual’ and ‘foursquare’. notes | Provide instructions to our submissions team with specifics about how you'd like your campaign handled.
+Possible values are ‘dataaxle’ formerly known as ‘infogroup’ (both supported)’, ‘neustar’, and ‘foursquare (includes factual)’ for USA.
+For CAN ‘dataaxle’ (‘infogroup’), and ‘foursquare (includes factual)’.
+The only possible values for non USA countries are ‘foursquare (includes factual)’. notes | Provide instructions to our submissions team with specifics about how you'd like your campaign handled.

 ## Get Campaigns